 - Coverage etc.

 Now that you have Angular CLI installed and you understand what web application you are going to develop.
-You need to generate a project by running:
+You need to generate a project by running the following command:

 $ ng new angular-car-insurance

-angular-car-insurance is the name we've provided for the project but you can provide any valid name you see fit.
+angular-car-insurance is the name we've chosen for the project but you can use any valid name you like.